 If it’s pink you love, do yourself a favor and follow the U.K.-based Pink House Living.
 The blog’s founder, Emily Murray, is an expert in all-things pink (even her hair is pink!).
 Here, she uses a pop of Calamine around the windows in her sitting room.
 She also featured a dreamy countryside estate on her blog that sports the same hue in a glam dressing area.

 The couple behind Chris Loves Julia juxtaposed Calamine with buffalo-check tile in this sweet bathroom belonging to their daughters.

-Another U.K. blogger, Caroline Rowland of Patchwork Harmony, chose Calamine for her cheerful kitchen.
+Another U.K. blogger, Caroline Rowland, chose Calamine for her cheerful kitchen.
 Paired with a mint-green light fixture, it evokes a retro feel.

 Joanna Gaines favored this muted neutral on Fixer Upper, and it’s since adorned the walls of many a chic farmhouse.

 KariAnne Wood of Thistlewood Farms built this swoon-worthy butler pantry, featuring her collection of vintage milk glass vessels set against a backdrop of Mindful Gray.
 She then altered the formula for her kitchen island.

 Founder of Our Forever Farmhouse, Erica Mueller, turned her bedroom into a peaceful retreat with a little help from Mindful Gray.